dansmyers/IntroToCS/Labs/5-Fun.md

 The parsec is defined to be the distance at which the angle determined by the apparent orbit is one arcsecond (1/3600 of a degree).
 This turns out to be 3.26 light years, or 19.2 trillion miles.

 Write a program with a function called `parsecs_to_miles` that takes a number of parsecs as input and **returns** the corresponding number of miles.
+As before, use a main section that reads an input number of parsecs, calls the function, then prints the answer.

 Tip: You can represent 19.2 trillion in scientific notation using `19.2e12`.
+That's short for 19.2 * 10<sup>12</sup>.

 ### Max